 RE: REVISION - Business Growth Enhancement Proposal

 In consideration of discussions and feedback, AviaGlobal Group, LLC (AGG) is pleased to provide this proposal revision.
-The focus is the providing for a way of actively increasing Peregrine revenue beyond current operating plan expectations.
+The focus is to actively increase Peregrine revenue beyond current operating plan expectations.
 The AGG primary objective centers around converting project STC recurring revenue opportunities, utilizing direct end-user, or enabler, chase & capture.
 That is; AGG will identify, contact and close new business, supported by Peregrine.

-This direct approach is necessarily supported by significantly enhancing and leveraging the Peregrine online presence and marketing research, thus expanding both passive on line presence as well as supporting active chase & capture.
-The objective is to secure added income from additive direct sales and sales conversions of Peregrine website visitors.
+This direct approach is necessarily supported by significantly enhancing and leveraging the Peregrine online presence and marketing research, thus expanding both on line and e-marketing presence as well as supporting active chase & capture.
+The objective is to secure added income from additive direct sales and sales conversions of Peregrine website visitors and email campaign responses.

-The first active effort proposed is the G150 flap and slat actuator heater where our efforts will result in identified opportunity conversions to actual sales, additive revenue.
-Also, the G150 Peregrine/ AGG effort will be key in shaping the business model for follow-on direct sales efforts.
+The first business capture campaign proposed is the G150 flap and slat actuator heater where our efforts will result in identified opportunity conversions to actual sales, additive revenue.
+Also, the G150 Peregrine/ AGG effort will be key in shaping the business model for follow-on direct sales campaigns.

-We understand the challenges associated with this effort and as such we are proposing that in consideration of this significant increase in AGG effort, the monthly website retainer be increased to $3,000 per month, plus a commission of $1000 per successful G150 STC sale.
-We envision the commission amount to be variable, depending on the expected revenue.
+We understand the challenges associated with this effort and as such we are proposing that in consideration of this significant increase in AGG effort, the monthly website retainer be increased to $3,000 per month, plus a commission of $2000 per successful G150 STC sale.

 We can bring value-added to your business, David.
 Thank you for your consideration.